alestrunda/vocabulary-scholar-web/README.md

 - [Web app](https://vocabulary-scholar.netlify.app/) (current repo) made with react

-- Server API made with node.js or serverless
+- Server API made with node.js and another one using serverless (both doing the same thing)

 Web and mobile apps are quite the same.